 - menopause, which decreases oestrogen, a hormone that tones and maintains the strength of the pelvic floor

-- ageing, which relaxes the pelvic muscles and ligaments which hold up the bladder
+- ageing, which gradually weakens the pelvic muscles and ligaments that hold up the bladder

 - regular straining during bowel movements